 1. Table Mountain

-This landmark is found within the Table Mountain National Park and earns its name from its flat-topped shape.
+This landmark is found within Table Mountain National Park.
+It earns its name from its flat-topped shape, cut by glaciers millions of years ago.

-These cars complete a 360° rotation to give a panoramic view over the mountain and the surrounding oceans.
+Its individual gondolas complete a 360° rotation during their transit.
+This gives a panoramic view over the mountain and the surrounding ocean for every passenger.

-For those who are adventurous enough to hike up the mountains, it’s recommended that you hire a guide who’ll help you navigate the steep and rocky trails.
+Ranging from the easy to the downright dangerous, it’s recommended that you hire a guide who’ll help you navigate these steep and rocky trails.

-The best time to take the trip is in the morning when the skies are clear, so you can explore the various viewpoints.
+The best time to take the trip is in the morning when the skies are clear, so you can explore the various viewpoints which dot its edges.

 Recommended combo-ticket: Table Mountain Cable Car Ticket & Hop-On Hop-Off Bus Combo